breadlesscode/neos-listable/README.md

 ```
 ## Configuration
-You have to possibilities to configure the pagination of this package.
+You have two possibilities to configure the pagination of this package.
 You can set the configurations global via `Settings.yaml`:

 ```yaml
 Breadlesscode: